Rafael Mascarenhas case: The victim

 On 27 July 2010, a mass was held on the seventh day of his death at Nossa Senhora da Paz Church, in Ipanema.
 In addition to the boy's relatives, Lúcio Mauro, Sílvia Pfeifer, Lília Cabral, Maitê Proença, Carolina Dieckmann, Ney Latorraca, among others, attended the ceremony.

 On 29 July 2010, a tribute was paid to the musician in the tunnel where he was run over.
 Family members and friends of the musician attended the event.
 Attendees sang and skated, as well as graffitied messages of love and peace on the tunnel wall.
 The young man's mother, Cissa, wrote the phrase "Thank you Rafael!".
 The young man's father played saxophone with the band The Good Fellas, in which Rafael was lead singer and guitarist.

 On the one year anniversary of the young man's death, a concert was held in his honor at the Hipódromo Up nightclub, in Gávea.
 The main attraction of the night was the band “Os Rafael” formed by former members of the band in which young Rafael played.
 The musicians gathered especially for this performance.
 The event was held by the musician's mother and was attended by family members such as the brothers João Velho and Camila, and the father, Raul Mascarenhas, as well as several friends such as Caetano Veloso, Guta Stresser, Patrycia Travassos, Giuseppe Oristanio, Eduardo Dussek, Dado Villa-Lobos, Cynthia Howlett and Alexandra Richter among others.
 On the morning of the same day, the family gathered for a mass celebrated for a few people, at the convent of Clarissas, in Gávea.
-Before that, during the early hours of the 20th, the actress went, with friends, to the place where the car was run over, where she laid flowers.
+Before that, during the early hours of the 20th, the actress went, with friends, to the place where the car ran over Rafael, where she laid flowers.